abaraja-masters/Norfolk-CC/README.md

 └── README.md
 ```

+## Config Applicaton
++ Contains variables in Key-Value format, applied to scripts across the project.

 ## Producer Applicaton
 + Data is being produced and published to a Kafka Topic 'data_topic'.
 + Data being produced: